Randall William Davis: Research

 A third area of Davis’ research has focused on the thermoregulatory physiology of sea otters and the harmful effects of oil exposure.
-In the 1980s, Davis and his colleague Dr. Terrie Williams conducted research for the U.S, Department of the Interior that developed techniques to mitigate the effects of oil on sea otters and other fur bearing marine mammals.
+In the 1980s, Davis and his colleague Terrie Williams conducted research for the U.S, Department of the Interior that developed techniques to mitigate the effects of oil on sea otters and other fur bearing marine mammals.
 In the 1980s, the primary concern of the U.S. Department of the Interior had been the potential devastation of the small California sea otter population by an oil tanker spill.
 However, it was during the 1989 Exxon Valdez oil spill in Prince William Sound, Alaska that their science-based techniques to clean and rehabilitate otters were first used when Davis was asked by the U.S, Department of the Interior to direct the Sea Otter Rehabilitation Program.
 This effort, involving over 300 people, rehabilitated and released 225 oiled sea otters, the largest number ever held in captivity.
 Davis then co-authored a book on the methods for rehabilitating oiled sea otters, and this is still the standard among rehabilitation programs for fur bearing marine mammals.
-This book and other information on sea otters is available to the public online: www.wildliferesearch.com.

 In addition to the effects of oil on sea otters, Davis has studied the behavioral ecology of sea otters in Prince William Sound, Alaska since 2001.
-This long-term study has included foraging behavior and prey preference, foraging mechanics, female and pup activity and energy budgets, male activity budgets and territoriality, habitat-associations, and non-invasive methods to identify individual sea otters for which he received the Christine Stevens Wildlife Award in 2008.
+This long-term study has included foraging behavior and prey preference, foraging mechanics, female and pup activity and energy budgets, male activity budgets and territoriality, habitat-associations, and non-invasive methods to identify individual sea otters for which he received the Christine Stevens Wildlife Award in 2007.
 Davis has conducted additional studies on the movements, behavior and habitat associations of cetaceans in the Gulf of Mexico, sperm whales in the Gulf of California and New Zealand, Heaviside's dolphins off the coast of South Africa, northern elephant seals in California, southern elephant seals in Argentina, and spotted seals in Alaska.
 He has also conducted research on the diving behavior, energetics and maternal strategies of fur seals, sea lions and penguins and locomotion and thermoregulation in whale sharks.